-- 74. Morneau has no claim in unjust enrichment against the ESL Parties.
-SCI paid the 2013 dividend from its own funds, not funds belonging to the Pensioners.
-The claim, if any, rests with SCI and has been asserted by it. - 75.
-In addition, the allegations Morneau makes in support of its claim in unjust enrichment have no merit. - 76.
-The ESL Parties were not unjustly enriched by the payment of the 2013 dividend, because they were not enriched at all.
-Immediately following the payment, and in all likelihood on that account, the company's share price declined by a slightly greater amount than the amount of the dividend, leaving the shareholders no better off.

-77. If, as Morneau alleges, the payment of the 2013 dividend represented an enrichment, which is denied, there was a juristic basis for the ESL Parties' receipt and retention of their share thereof.
+- 74. The ESL Parties were not unjustly enriched by the payment of the 2013 dividend, because they were not enriched at all.
+Immediately following the payment, and in all likelihood on that account, the company's share price declined by a slightly greater amount than the amount of the dividend, leaving the shareholders no better off. - 75.
+If, as the Litigation Trustee alleges, the payment of the 2013 dividend represented an enrichment, which is denied, there was a juristic basis for the ESL Parties' receipt and retention of their portion thereof.
 The receipt of dividends is a normal incident of the ownership of shares.
 The declaration of dividends was within the legal powers of the directors of SCI.
 The directors exercised this power in declaring the 2013 dividend.
-Once the dividend was declared, SCI was legally obliged to pay it to the shareholders and the shareholders were legally entitled to receive it.
+Once it was declared, SCI was legally obliged to pay it to the shareholders and the shareholders were legally entitled to receive it.